Here To Explore Our World

 Sunday Folks

-Sunday Folks is known for their waffles with “freshly churned ice cream” and so that’s what we ordered.
+Sunday Folks is known for their waffles with “freshly churned ice cream” with wonderful flavours like Earl Grey Lavender.
+So that’s what we ordered.
 There’re also quite a cake selection, behind the glass display, where you can also find waffle toppings.

 I had my waffles with Sea Salt Melaka ice cream, berries, and mochi.
 The waffles were pretty good.
 Maybe next time, I’ll try a piece of their cakes.